scikit-learn-contrib/imbalanced-learn/doc/under_sampling.rst

 .. currentmodule:: imblearn.under_sampling

-One way of handling imbalanced datasets is to reduce the number of observations from the majority class or classes.
-The most well known algorithm in this group is random undersampling, where samples from the majority classes are removed at random.
+One way of handling imbalanced datasets is to reduce the number of observations from all classes but the minority class.
+The minority class is that with the least number of observations.
+The most well known algorithm in this group is random undersampling, where samples from the targeted classes are removed at random.

 But there are many other algorithms to help us reduce the number of observations in the dataset.
 These algorithms can be grouped based on their undersampling strategy into: